 In Vietnam, we have pledged to support several charities including Aide et Action, which provides health and hygiene kits, and educational support, for children from ethnic minorities.

 In Indonesia, we have donated funds for machines and kits for COVID-19 testing, and for Halodoc, a health technology platform that is providing rapid COVID-19 tests to high-risk communities.
 We have also helped fund sleeping pods so healthcare workers can get a good sleep between shifts.

 In Malaysia, our donations go towards ensuring the continuation of learning for underprivileged students nationwide during this uncertain time.
 Together with our partners, Teach For Malaysia and WOMEN:girls, we are providing support by giving out devices with internet connection for online distance learning and support educators in bridging the learning gap between the underprivileged community and their wealthy peers.
 The donations are expected to impact over 6,000 students nationwide.

 In India, our donations are helping to develop an affordable and portable ventilator prototype being produced by the Indian Institute of Kanpur.
 With our partners, we are providing food, basic essentials and hygiene kits to more than 1.2 million people, particularly migrant workers and people with visual impairment and their families.
 Donations to the National Centre for Biological Science (NCBS) have helped fund free testing and will contribute to testing kits that can be produced locally at scale.

 Schools have been closed nationwide in many of our markets, and we want to ensure that no child is left behind in the learning process.
-As well as financial donations, in Brunei, Indonesia and Singapore, we have donated laptops and access to internet connections to enable children from low-income families to continue with home-based, online learning.
+As well as financial donations, in Brunei, Indonesia, Malaysia and Singapore, we have donated laptops and access to internet connections to enable children from low-income families to continue with home-based, online learning.